turbot/steampipe-mod-gcp-insights/dashboards/vpc/docs/vpc_network_detail.md

 - How is the VPC network configured?
 - What are the subnets attached to?
-- What are the peering connections associated?
+- How are the peering connections configured?